Suryesh/Subenum/README.md

 **python subenum.py -u example.com -o target.txt**

+or,

+**python subenum.py -u example.com**
+- This command will save output automatically in Output directory

 **we can use this tool in windows as wwll as in all LInux distribution**

 ## Example Output